TotallyInformation/uib-extended-template/README.md

 You could manually copy the template folders into your uibuilder instance root folder but it is much easier to use the built-in template manager in uibuilder.
 This will copy the template into your uibuilder instance and set it up for you.

+Once loaded into your uibuilder instance, no updattes will be made to the template files by uibuilder.
+If you want to update the template, you can do so by re-doing the installation.
+Of course, this will overwrite all files of the same name so if you want to retain anything you have done, make a copy first.

+## UI

+tbc

+There is an empty `<div>` element with the id `more`.
+This is included in all uibuilder templates.
+It is used by the uibuilder example flows that output dynamic UI elements.
+You may find it convenient to use for your own purposes.
+You can add your own elements to it in the HTML or JavaScript code.
+The uibuilder example flows will add their own elements to it when they are run.

 ## Folders

 * `/` - The root folder contains this file.
 It can be used for other things **but** it will not be served up in the Node-RED web server.